MakanakaMamutse/E-commerce-Project/README.md

-# ⚽ Soccer Hub - C2C E-Commerce Platform
+# ⚽ M&M Sports - C2C E-Commerce Platform

 A specialized customer-to-customer e-commerce platform designed exclusively for soccer enthusiasts, facilitating the buying and selling of soccer-related equipment, apparel, and memorabilia.